seitsu/registry-report-structure/README.md

 ## Report Structure

 ### Goal
-The goal is to draft a default Report Structure that would allow to create standardized reports which be delivered through the [Registry Reporting Repository].
+The goal is to draft a default Report Structure that would allow to create standardized reports which be delivered through the [Reporting Repository].

 ### Status
 The idea to create the repository, the structure and numerous reports was first raised in the ICANN Registrar Stakeholder Group ([RrSG]) Technical and Operational ([TechOps]) Subcommittee, and further discussed and eventually approved in the [CPH TechOps] Group.

 ### Validation
 The draft is written in IETF RFC style.
-Therefore, you may validate the [draft] with https://tools.ietf.org/tools/idnits/
+Therefore, you may validate this [draft] with https://tools.ietf.org/tools/idnits/

 ### License
 This is free and unencumbered software released into the public domain.
 For more info, please read the [LICENSE] file distributed.